 A partnership is owned by two or more people.
 There are no rules about how it’s divided.
 One partner can own 99% of the business.
 You need to choose a ‘nominated partner’ who is responsible for managing the partnership’s tax returns and keeping business records.

 Advantages of a partnership

-It’s easy to set up as a partnership, though it’s recommended you have an official letter that sets out the agreement between partners.
-Tax is simple too.
-You just declare your share of business income on your personal tax return.
+It’s easy to set up as a partnership, though it’s recommended you have an official document that sets out the agreement between partners.
+Tax is simpler too.
+You just declare your share of business profits on your personal tax return.

 Disadvantages of a partnership

 If the business gets into financial or legal strife, the partners do too.
 You could also get into difficulty if one of the other partners does something wrong.
 A partnership may also miss out on some tax advantages that come with being a company.

 What’s in a partnership agreement